wmalyk/katacoda-scenarios/hello-world/step1.md

 ## Boostrapping the Enviornment

-Start by connecting to EWeb and setup an instance of the application manager for this scenario
+Start by connecting to EWeb and setup an instance of the Application Manager for this scenario

 `/root/initialize-eweb-scenario.sh`{{execute}}